myrdup/internshipL3_extractionPOIs/README.md

 Each folder corresponds to a method to extract POIs from a mobility trace.

 ### SCIKITMOB
-SCIKITMOB uses the tool detailed in [scikitmob_2019](https://arxiv.org/pdf/1907.07062.pdf) based on the DT-clustering method explained in [toyama_2004](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.422.3690&rep=rep1&type=pdf).
+SCIKITMOB uses the tool detailed in [scikitmob_2019](https://arxiv.org/pdf/1907.07062.pdf) and [scikitmob_github](https://github.com/scikit-mobility/scikit-mobility/blob/master/README.md#tutorials) based on the DT-clustering method explained in [toyama_2004](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.422.3690&rep=rep1&type=pdf).

-Before to use SCIKITMOB, the environnement must be installed with following commands, as explained in [scikitmob_github](https://github.com/scikit-mobility/scikit-mobility/blob/master/README.md#tutorials).
+Before to use SCIKITMOB, the environnement must be installed with following commands :
 `python3 -m venv skmob`
 `source skmob/bin/activate`
 `pip install scikit-mobility`